-The connecting rod/crosshead assembly is installed BEFORE the crankshaft is installed, because the wiper box wall bore is smaller than the crosshead O.D.
+Prior to January 2015, the connecting rod/crosshead assembly is installed before the crankshaft is installed, because the wiper box wall bore is smaller than the crosshead O.D.

 This is most easily done by setting the power frame vertically and dropping each crosshead assembly into its frame bore.